Tuesday 3 April 2018, 7.30pm

 Zwerm is Toon Callier, Johannes Westendorp, Bruno Nelissen and Kobe van Cauwenberghe.

-Joanna Bailie was born in London in 1973 and currently lives in Berlin.
-She studied composition with Richard Barrett, electronic music at the Koninklijk Conservatorium in Holland and in 1999 won a fellowship to study at Columbia University.
+The British composer Joanna Bailie was born in London in 1973 and now lives in Berlin.
+She studied composition with Richard Barrett, electronic music at the Institute of Sonology, Royal Conservatoire of The Hague, and in 1999 won a fellowship to study at Columbia University.
+She completed her PhD at City, University of London in 2018.

 Earle Brown (December 26, 1926 – July 2, 2002) was an American composer who established his own formal and notational systems.
 Brown was the creator of open form, a style of musical construction that has influenced many composers since—notably the downtown New York scene of the 1980s and generations of younger composers.